What is the best paid traffic for casino affiliates?

 - Iterate: analyze results, refine targeting/creatives, and scale incrementally.

-Start with a tightly scoped pilot, document hypotheses and treatment variants, and only expand when statistical significance and unit economics justify scale.
-Use incremental budget lifts rather than doubling spend to preserve ROI signals.
+Start with a tightly scoped pilot, document hypotheses and treatment variants, and only expand when the signal is strong enough to justify additional spend.
+Use incremental budget lifts rather than sudden spend increases so performance data remains readable and ROI signals are not distorted by traffic quality changes.

 Common mistakes affiliates should avoid

 Awareness of frequent operational and compliance errors helps prevent wasted budget and partner friction.
-One recurring issue is insufficient tracking or misconfigured postbacks, which undermines accurate payment and optimization decisions.
+One recurring issue is insufficient tracking or misconfigured postbacks, which undermines accurate payment, campaign optimization, and trust between affiliates and operators.

-Other common pitfalls include ignoring platform advertising policies, over-reliance on a single channel or publisher, and creative that doesn’t match audience intent.
-Affiliates should also account for lifetime value, chargebacks and holdbacks when evaluating short-term CPA figures, and avoid scaling before test results are statistically reliable.
+Other common pitfalls include ignoring platform advertising policies, over-reliance on a single channel or publisher, and creative that does not match audience intent.
+Affiliates should also account for lifetime value, chargebacks, rejected actions, and holdbacks when evaluating short-term CPA figures.
+Scaling before a test has reliable volume can turn a small measurement problem into a larger budget problem.

 - Insufficient or incorrect tracking leading to poor attribution